 EMBARK, Kindway’s flagship reentry program prepares and supports select participants to navigate their journey from incarceration to independence.
 EMBARK’S unique approach provides evidence-based programming prior to their release and critical support as they transition to the Central Ohio community.

-Since 2011, candidates from the Ohio Reformatory for Women and Marion Correctional Institution have been carefully assessed.
+Since 2011, candidates from the Ohio Reformatory for Women, Marion Correctional Institution, Pickaway Correctional Insitution, and Madison Correctional Institution have been carefully assessed.
 The selection criteria include:

 This is to evaluate a candidate’s readiness to engage in a series of courses and activities, facilitated by Kindway staff, EMBARK volunteers and inside offenders, designed to provide foundation and framework to sustain independence.